pghalliday/currency-market/README.md

 If an operation fails for any reason (eg. not enough funds) then an error will be thrown.

-All operations follow the same pattern
+Only operations that have been accepted using the `Operation.accept` method can be applied to an `Engine` instance.

 ```Javascript
 try {